 --json(boolean) Output the test plan as JSON format.
 Defaults to

-file: the test script (or path to the test script) to run.
-Specifies a test script written in TypeScript with a
+file(string) the test script (or path to the test script) to run.
+Specify a test script written in TypeScript with a

 --chromeSpecify which version of Google Chrome to use.
 Default: use the puppeteer bundled version.
 Change it to

 'stable'to use the Chrome version installed on your system, or provide a path to use Chrome at the given path.

 --no-headlessRun in non-headless mode so that you can see what the browser is doing as it runs the test.

 --devtoolsRun in non-headless mode and also open devtools

 --no-sandboxDisable the chrome sandbox - advanced option, mostly necessary on linux.